Tanzania - IFAD

 Country Facts

-The financing gap for Tanzania to respond adequately to climate change is an estimated $3.4 billion a year.
+- The financing gap for Tanzania to respond adequately to climate change is estimated at approximately $3.4 billion a year.

-Approximately 27.6 million Tanzanians still live below the national poverty line, almost unchanged between 2011 and 2019, due to high population growth.
+- Approximately 28 million Tanzanians still live below the national poverty line, primarily due to high population growth.

 Experts